ifurey/kiu_test/README.md

 Server started http://localhost:8080
  ```

-The dates displayed are the ones prepolulated in the database to be queried.
+The dates displayed are the ones prepolulated in the database that may queried.

 ### Get the daily packages report